Man Killed After Wounding Two Officers In NJ Banquet Hall Shootout Came Out Firing, AG Says

 The 46-year-old gunman to that point had been considered a person of interest in a June 7 shooting in the East Harlem section of Manhattan that left a 29-year-old man hospitalized with a life-threatening head injury, the NYPD said.

-The gunman shot early Thursday at the Royal Albert Palace Hotel in the Fords section of Woodbridge hasn't yet been publicly identified.
+Authorities haven't yet identified the gunman shot early Thursday at the Royal Albert Palace, a hotel and banquet hall in the Fords section of Woodbridge.
 It wasn't immediately clear what he was doing in New Jersey.

-He'd been followed to the King Georges Road hotel by Edison and Woodbridge police thanks to an automated reader that pinged the license plate of his car, Platkin said.
+He'd been followed to the facility on King Georges Road by Edison and Woodbridge police after an automated reader that pinged the license plate of his car, Platkin said.

-Detectives from the NYPD joined them and New Jersey State Police there late Wednesday, June 12, he said.
+Detectives from the NYPD joined them and New Jersey State Police there late Wednesday, June 12, the attorney said.

-They were interviewing a civilian -- who, according to published reports, was the man's girlfriend -- when the elevator doors at the Fords hotel opened and he emerged carrying multiple bags, Platkin said.
+They were interviewing a civilian -- who published reports say is the man's girlfriend -- when the elevator doors at the hotel opened and he emerged carrying multiple bags, Platkin said.

 The man then walked toward the lobby, dropped the bags and reached into a backpack for a weapon, he said.